mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{</gallery>}}

 TinyPilot captures HDMI output and forwards keyboard and mouse input from the browser.
 It provides the same access you'd have if you physically connected a real keyboard, mouse, and monitor.
 The software is [open-source](https://github.com/tiny-pilot/tinypilot), and I offer pre-made versions for purchase.

-{{<tinypilot-ad headline="Install a new server OS right from your browser" copy="TinyPilot is an affordable, open-source solution that provides a remote console for your headless server.">}}

 ## My 2020 server build